coditive-com/firestarter-theme/README.md

 ### Hooks

-Coditive theme a custom way for firing the WordPress hooks in the controllers.
+Coditive theme uses a custom way for firing the WordPress hooks in the controllers.
 You can use `@action`, `@filter` and `@shortcode` in the comment block for initializing hooks in specific class.

 ```php
 class Example {